A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: System Model

-Without loss of generality, we concentrate on semantic communications for the task of text transmission following the \cite{xie2021deep}.
-The input sentence to the semantic communication system is denoted as $\boldsymbol{s}=[w_1,w_2,\dots,w_L]$, where $w_l$ is the $l$-th word in the sentence.
+Without loss of generality, we concentrate on semantic communications for the text transmission task.
+The sentence with $E$ words to be transmitted in the semantic communication system is denoted as $\boldsymbol{s}=[w_1,w_2,\dots,w_E]$, where $w_e$ is the $e$-th word in the sentence.
 The transmitter comprises three essential components: semantic encoder, channel encoder, and semantic knowledge base.
 The semantic encoder is responsible for transforming the input data into meaningful semantic features.
-By leveraging the semantic knowledge base, the semantic encoder gains access to fundamental understanding and representations that significantly enhance its effectiveness.
-The channel encoder, which follows the semantic encoder, converts and compresses the semantic representations into fewer signal symbols suitable for transmission over the communication channel, ensuring reliable and efficient data delivery among IoT devices.
-The signal sent by the transmitter is denoted as
+The semantic knowledge base provides the encoder with the fundamental understanding to improve the ability of semantic extraction.
+The channel encoder, which follows the semantic encoder, converts and compresses the semantic representations into fewer signal symbols suitable for transmission over the communication channel, ensuring the reliable and efficient data delivery among IoT devices.
+Specifically, the sentence is first embedded as $\boldsymbol{s}_{embed}\in \mathbb{R}^{E \times Q}$.
+The transmitter then utilizes the semantic encoder to extract features from $\boldsymbol{s}_{embed}$ with the help of the knowledge base, denoted as